accgetter/PatternOfBreakingUpInteger/README.md

 4

-This function can get count of Patterns when you put "Number"
+ function "getPattern" in getPattern.php can get count of Patterns when you put "Number"

+ If you can go up three steps at once when you go up stairs that has tree steps.
+ You have 4 patterns when going up stairs.

+ 1. Three steps at once.
+ 2. One step and one step and one step.
+ 3. One step and two steps at once.
+ 4. Two steps at once and one step.

+ How many patterns when you go up stairs that has thirty steps.

+ execute getPattern.php you can get answer.